Interstate 5

 The next exit along Interstate 5 north is Exit 741, Abrams Lake Road.
 Photo taken 03/31/05.

-A final view of Mount Shasta can be seen to the east of Interstate 5 after Exit 741, Abrams Lake Road.
+Mount Shasta can be seen to the east of Interstate 5 after Exit 741, Abrams Lake Road.
 The freeway now bends to the northwest to skirt Black Butte, cross Black Butte Summit, and enter the city of Weed.
-Photo taken 03/31/05.
+Photos taken 08/02/11 and 03/31/05.

 This mileage sign provides the distance to Weed (five miles) and Portland (362 miles).
 Photo taken 03/31/05.